 8 min read · Climate

-The coastal Marin exterior environment
+The coastal Marin exterior environment, defined

-Cladding choice — fiber cement leads
+Cladding choice — fiber cement leads cleanly

-Fastener spec is critical
+Fastener spec is as critical as the cladding

-Weather-resistive barrier and flashing
+Weather-resistive barrier and flashing detail

-Chapter 7A on hillside parcels
+Chapter 7A on the hillside and waterfront parcels

 The complete coastal Marin assembly